Iowa Caucuses: One Last Ride Before

 If Cruz can weather the storm he may yet unseat the pouting Trump in Iowa.
 But if he stumbles, he will fall hard.

-A moderates’ knife-fight
+A moderates’ knife-fight at Iowa Caucuses

-This election has been party to a rare spectacle: While the conservative faction of the Republican Party has been coalescing around two candidates, the Establishment wing has continued to be uncharacteristically fractured and fractious.
-This is a mirror image of the traditional dynamics of GOP races, and the party seems to be at a loss as how to deal with it.
+This election has been a party to a rare spectacle: While the conservative faction of the Republican Party has been coalescing around two candidates, the Establishment wing has continued to be uncharacteristically fractured and fractious.
+This is a mirror image of the traditional dynamics of GOP races, and the party seems to be at a loss as to how to deal with it.

 Rubio, John Kasich, Jeb Bush, and Chris Christie have been directing much of their fire at each other rather than at either of the conservative frontrunners.
 This makes a certain degree of sense, as each hopes to become the moderate Republican in the race.
 The problem is that the longer they fight, the less chance there will be of any of them rising from the ashes.